NREL/bifacial_radiance/docs/sphinx/source/contributing.rst

 Some reviewers bring years of expertise in the sub-field that your code contributes to and will focus on the details of the algorithm.
-Other reviewers will be more focused on integrating your code with the rest of pvlib, ensuring that it is feasible to maintain, that it meets the :ref:`code style <code-style>` guidelines, and that it is :ref:`comprehensively tested <testing>`.
+Other reviewers will be more focused on integrating your code with the rest of bifacial_radiance, ensuring that it is feasible to maintain, that it meets the :ref:`code style <code-style>` guidelines, and that it is :ref:`comprehensively tested <testing>`.
 Limiting the scope of the pull request makes it much more likely that all of these reviews can be